Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 * the investor cancels his bid

 To create a bid, the investor uses `create_bid` and passes these parameters:
+1. `from_address` - the primechain address of the investor
+2. `to_address` - the primechain address of the payee
-1. `invoice_reference_number` - the reference number of the invoice.
+1. `invoice_reference_number` - the reference number of the invoice
-2. `token` - name of the fiat currency token.
+2. `token` - name of the fiat currency token
 3. `token_amount` - quantity of the fiat currency token being offered in return for the invoice

 Sample input